-Sorting through health insurance to find the right plan for you can feel like a daunting task.
-When shopping for insurance related to the Affordable Care Act (ACA), however, it’s possible to simplify things a little by understanding the “metal levels.”
+Sorting through health insurance to find the right plan can feel like a daunting task.
+When shopping for insurance provided through the Affordable Care Act (ACA), however, it’s possible to simplify things a little by understanding the “metal levels.”

-ACA plans are divided into tiers.
+Basically, ACA plans are divided into tiers, designated by names with a metal in it.
 Once you get the hang of them, they make a little more sense.
 Here’s what you need to know as you look for your next health plan.

 What do the ACA Metal Levels Mean?

-There are four metal levels with ACA plans — bronze, silver, gold, and platinum.
-However, they don’t refer to the quality of care you receive.
-Instead, the level you choose is all about how you and the insurance company split the cost of your care.1 Additionally, all these levels include certain essential services, such as some preventative care, at no extra cost.
+There are four metal levels with ACA plans — bronze, silver, gold and platinum.
+They don’t refer to the quality of care you receive.
+Instead, the level you choose is all about how you and the insurance company split the cost of your care.
+Every ACA insurance plan, regardless of the level, includes certain essential services, at no extra cost.

-No matter which type of plan you choose, it’s possible to reduce your total cost if you qualify for a premium tax credit.2 This tax credit, or subsidy, is based on your income.
-When you complete your marketplace application, you can see what you qualify for — and how much you can save on your premiums if eligible.
+Regardless of the type of plan you choose, you can reduce your total cost for health insurance if you qualify for a premium tax credit, “Premium tax credit.”
+This credit, also known as a subsidy, is based on your income.
+When you complete your marketplace application, you can see what you qualify for — and how much you can save on your premiums, if eligible.

 How Cost Sharing Works at Different ACA Metal Levels

-It’s important to understand that premium costs vary for insurance plans.
-Costs depend on where you live, the coverage you choose and other factors.
-There isn’t one price for each plan at a specific level.
-However, you can get a feel for what you might pay by looking at how the cost-sharing works at the different ACA metal levels.
+It’s important to understand that premium costs vary for insurance plans, even all of those at the same metal level.
+Meaning, for instance, all silver plans do not cost the same.
+These costs are based on where you live, the coverage you choose and other factors.
+However, you can get a feel for what you might pay by looking at how the cost-sharing works for each ACA level of plans.

-It’s important to realize that this cost split only takes effect after you’ve met your deductible, and as long as you pay your premiums.
+It’s important to remember that this cost split only takes effect after you’ve met your deductible, and as long as you pay your premiums.

 Which Tier is Right for Me?

 Deciding which of the ACA metal tiers is the right choice for you depends on your individual situation and healthcare needs.
 Pay attention to the trade-offs between premiums, deductibles and coverage.
-While it may seem like the lowest premium is the best choice, if you have a lot of healthcare needs, the high deductible that often comes with it can actually make things cost you more in the end.
+While it may seem like the lowest premium is the best choice, if you have a lot of healthcare needs, the high deductible that often comes with it and the amount you’ll have to pay for care can actually make things cost you way more in the end.

 Here are some things to consider as you decide which metal tier is the best choice for you.